shanemcd/shanemcd.github.io/content/index.md

 to have a place where I can reflect on what I learn over the years.
 I spend a lot of my free time trying to find the balance between embracing cutting edge technology and living a simple life.
 Lately I have been trying avoid social media and attempting to maximize the time I spend thinking my own thoughts.
+If you are interested in what I've been up to, check out some of my recent [posts](posts/index.md).

 I am a big fan of [Emacs](https://www.gnu.org/software/emacs/) and [Fedora](https://fedoraproject.org/), and I very much believe that open source